KCW89/telebort-core-programs/Program-AI-1 (ver.2025).md

-# Program G: Artificial Intelligence
+# Program AI 1: Artificial Intelligence, Machine Learning, & Computer Vision

 ## Objectives
 Our goal is to enhance our curriculum by leveraging AI to create more effective and engaging content.
 Here’s what we’ll focus on: